-GRADUATE DIPLOMAS IN
+GRADUATE DIPLOMAS IN CURATORIAL STUDIES

 Carleton's Graduate Diplomas in Curatorial Studies offer students both the disciplinary expertise and applied skills sought by cultural institutions.
 Our interdisciplinary program spans the arts, social sciences and sciences, exposing students to a wide range of museological and curatorial issues.
 Through our strong relationships with museums, galleries and festivals in the National Capital region, students also receive hands-on, discipline-specific training and exposure to professional best practices.
+As the Maclean's College and University issue (2018) said, this program is preparing students for the "museums of the future".